 This workshop is a two-part course.

 May/June 2019 Dates: Thursday, May 30th and Thursday, June 27th, 8am - 12pm.

 **Plan to attend both half-days, and to spend an additional half day between sessions working independently on your problem.

-- Use the A3 model to investigate a problem that’s important to you
+- Use the A3 approach to investigate a problem that’s important to you

-- Deepen your understanding of how to define a problem, gain a thorough understanding of the process or system that gave rise to the problem, set SMART goals, analyze root causes, construct and evaluate countermeasures and run P-D-C-A (Plan-Do-Check-Act/Adjust) cycles of experimentation.
+- Practice defining a problem, gaining an understanding of the process or system that gave rise to the problem, setting SMART goals, analyzing root causes, constructing and evaluating countermeasures and designing P-D-C-A (Plan-Do-Check-Act/Adjust) cycles of experimentation.

-- Critique A3 reports and coach others’ problem solving skills
+- Critique A3 reports and others’ problem solving

 The University of Michigan Medical School is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The University of Michigan Medical School designates this live activity for a maximum of 7.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.